hiai-de/blog/README.md

 Welcome to our new HIAI Blog, based on the Gatsby static site generator.

+You can find the live version of the blog here: https://hiai-de.netlify.com

 # Installation

 ## Using Visual Studio Code + Remote Containers (suggested)